Unveiling the New Black Billionaires: Dr. Dre, Jay-Z and More

 Video will return here when scrolled back into view

-And while we know conversations about rich Black folk and elitism are running rampant on social media right now, it’s still worth looking into a handful of those who’ve accumulated insane levels of wealth.
+And while we know conversations about rich Black folk and elitism tend to spark some serious debates on social media, it’s still worth looking into a handful of those who’ve accumulated insane levels of wealth.
 Yes, it’s true capitalism won’t save us.
 But we’d be lying if we said we weren’t a bit intrigued at some of its benefits for the small, select, suuuper-rich few.

 So, keep reading and check out the list of the richest Black people in the world as of this year, according to Forbes.